Entrepreneurial women in New Zealand fashion

 Adrienne Winkelmann carries on the salon tradition of someone like Trilby Yates, with a select retail offering and the production of bespoke designer garments.
 Every day, more and more local designers like Ruby and Juliette Hogan are also entering the bespoke market.

 Fashion promotion continues and although thanks to Pieter Stewart we have had our own homegrown Fashion Week for the last 20 years, today promotion relies more and more on digital platforms, giving our fashion a global reach.
-Clara Chon was asked by Kim Kardashian to make her a selfie jacket after seeing her work online.
+Clara Chon of Blue Blank was asked by Kim Kardashian to make her a selfie jacket after seeing her work online.

 Maggie Marilyn is available on premier online shopping site Net-a-Porter, and Kowtow has close to 200 stockists worldwide from their flagship store in Wellington to Iceland, New York, to the Czech Republic.